Sam Madison: 2005

+Madison made the Pro Bowl for four straight years from 1999 to 2002.
 For much of his career as a Miami Dolphin, Sam Madison played alongside fellow cornerback Patrick Surtain.
 During their time together, Madison and Surtain were one of the most prolific cornerback tandems in NFL history, posting a combined 697 tackles, 7.5 sacks, 60 interceptions, and 2 touchdowns.